Financial Aid FAQ

 Q. How do I find out what my family contribution should be?

-The financial aid offer you receive from your college should contain the family's expected contribution figure in their award letter to you.
-However, if you want an earlier indication, look on the Student Aid Report (SAR) you receive after filing the FAFSA.
+The financial aid award letter you receive from your college should contain the family's expected contribution.
+However, if you would like an earlier estimate of this amount, review the Student Aid Report (SAR) available to you after filing the FAFSA.
 In the upper right-hand corner, the figure below "EFC" is the expected family contribution.
 This is the figure for the normal nine month academic period.

 Q. I was turned down for financial aid last year.
 Should I reapply?